jeffmer/EspruinoProjects/lowpowerDisplay/driver_V2/README.md

 The recent commit improves the performance at the expense of a more complex update routine.

-It now takes 127ms to render the example with `g.flip` tahing 31ms.
+It now takes 127ms to render the example with `g.flip` taking 31ms.

+### and....

+Unrolling the inner loop in update gives:

+121ms to render the example with `g.flip` taking 24 ms.